CEA-MetroCarac/images_alignment/README.md

 ```python
 python app.py
 ```
-This instruction will launch the web application directly in your web browser.
+This command will launch the web application directly in your web browser.

 for more informations concerning the application parameters setting, see the [documentation](https://github.com/CEA-MetroCarac/images_registration/tree/main/doc) .